ibm-cloud-docs/Cloudant/guides/database_partitioning.md

 If you're thinking of using {{site.data.keyword.cloudant_short_notm}}'s new *partitioned database* feature, then the choice of a partition key is very important.
 A partition key must have:

 - Many values - lots of small partitions are better than a few large ones.
+A million paritions is perfectly fine, just keep each partition under 10GB in total size.
 - No hot spots - avoid designing a system that makes one partition handle a high proportion of the workload.
 If the work is evenly distributed around the partitions, the database will perform more smoothly.